[header_slider_p]

 Born in a Punjabi Arain own family in Lahore, Wasim Akram’s magical second got here whilst he participated in the trials performed at the Gaddafi Stadium.

 Interestingly, he became a mere spectator for the first days and sooner or later, we’re given a hazard to roll his hands over on the 1/3 day.
-He took 55 wickets in the ODI format.
 His highest individual total is 5/28.

 Zaheer Khan turned into, sincerely, one of the greatest belongings of Indian cricket.
-The United States of America, starved of speedy-bowling expertise, could not have stumbled upon an extra present on the flip of the century whilst Javagal Srinath, India’s spearhead at the time, become his thirties and inside the twilight of his profession.
+The United States of America starved of speedy-bowling expertise, could not have stumbled upon an extra present on the flip of the century whilst Javagal Srinath, India’s spearhead at the time, became his thirties and inside the twilight of his profession.

 Zaheer ended up as one of the greatest new-ball bowlers of all time (specifically to left-handers), a professional on the artwork of opposite-swing (even with the vintage white ball), an amazing bowler inside the Test area, and sooner or later, a World Cup hero.
 He took 44 ODI wickets and his best bowling figure was 4/42.

-Debuting on the Gabba during the 1991-ninety two excursions down below, Srinath inspired every person along with his capability to generate intense tempo coupled with a steep sore from any surface.
-He took 44 wickets in ODI and his best individual figure is 4/30.
+Rounding out this list is another Indian legend, Javagal Srinath.
+The right-arm fast bowler was known for his pace, accuracy, and ability to bowl long spells.
+Debuting on the Gabba during the 1991-ninety-two excursions down below, Srinath inspired every person along with his capability to generate intense tempo coupled with a steep sore from any surface.

 Facebook